docascode/vscode-docs-build/README.md

 ## How to use the Docs Validation extension

 1. Open a Docs conceptual or Learn repo in VS Code with the extension installed.
-1. Sign in by clicking **Docs Validation: Sign in to Docs** from the VS Code status bar.
+1. If you're a Microsoft employee, optionally sign in in by clicking **Docs Validation: Sign in to Docs** from the VS Code status bar.
+You can still use the extension without signing in, but sign in is recommended to use the most recent build information for private repos.
 1. Trigger a build by clicking **Yes** when prompted after sign in, by clicking **Docs Validation** on the status bar then clicking **Validate** from the drop-down menu, or by right-clicking any file in the repo and selecting **Validate this workspace folder**.
 1. Build validation will run locally and all results will be output to the Problems pane.